AbdallahRizk/JWT-NodeJS/README.md

 Fully JWT Authetication for Restful NodeJS API ready to be used.
 First Read the server code to take an idea then try it with **POSTMAN** :

+*This is fast instractions how to do the setup:*
+* Clone the repo: `git clone https://github.com/AbdallahRizk/JWT-NodeJS.git`
+* Install packages: `npm install`
+* Change out the database configuration in config.js
+* Launch: node server.js or nodemon server.js
+* launch postman, and follow the steps down.

 ## Firstly

 ### Post Request